TomKellyGenetics/graphsim/paper/paper.md

 relationships defined by pathway structure could further inform gene expression analyses.
 In many cases, the pathway relationships are well-defined, experimentally-validated, and are available in public databases [@Reactome].
-As a result, network analysis techniques could play an important role in furthering our understanding of biological pathways and aiding in the interpretation of genomics studies.
+As a result, network analysis techniques can play an important role in furthering our understanding of biological pathways and aiding in the interpretation of genomics studies.

 Gene networks provide insights into how cells are regulated, by mapping regulatory interactions between target genes and transcription factors, enhancers, and sites of epigenetic marks or chromatin structures [@Barabasi2004; @Yamaguchi2007].
-Inference of these regulatory interactions for genomics investigations has the potential to radically expand the range of candidate biological pathways to be further explored, or to improve the accuracy of bioinformatics and functional genomic analysis.
-A number of methods have already been developed to utilise timecourse gene expression data [@Arner2015; @Yamaguchi2007] using gene regulatory modules in state-space models and recursive vector autoregressive models [@Hirose2008; @Shimamura2009].
-Various approaches to gene regulation and networks at the genome-wide scale have led to novel biological insights [@Arner2015; @Komatsu2013].
-However, inference of regulatory networks has thus far primarily relied on experimental validation or resampling-based approaches to estimate the likelihood of specific network modules being predicted [@Markowetz2007; @Hawe2019].
+Inference using these regulatory interactions genomic analysis has the potential to radically expand the range of candidate biological pathways to be further explored, or to improve the accuracy of bioinformatics and functional genomic analysis.
+A number of methods have been developed to utilise timecourse gene expression data [@Yamaguchi2007; @Arner2015] using gene regulatory modules in state-space models and recursive vector autoregressive models [@Hirose2008; @Shimamura2009].
+Various approaches to gene regulation and networks at the genome-wide scale have led to novel biological insights [@Arner2015; @Komatsu2013], however, inference of regulatory networks has thus far primarily relied on experimental validation or resampling-based approaches to estimate the likelihood of specific network modules being predicted [@Markowetz2007; @Hawe2019].

-Simulated datasets with pathway structure are of particular interest for benchmarking regulatory network inference techniques and methods being developed for genomics data with complex biological interactions [@Schaffter2011; @Saelens2019].
+Simulating datasets that account for pathway structure are of particular interest for benchmarking regulatory network inference techniques and methods being developed for genomics data containing complex biological interactions [@Schaffter2011; @Saelens2019].
 Dynamical models using differential equations have been employed, such as by GeneNetWeaver [@Schaffter2011], to generate simulated datasets specifically for benchmarking gene regulatory network inference techniques.
-There is renewed interest in modelling biological pathways and simulating data for benchmarking due to the emergence of single-cell genomics technologies and the plethora of bioinformatics techniques developed to use this data [@Zappia2017; @Saelens2019].
+There is also renewed interest in modelling biological pathways and simulating data for benchmarking due to the emergence of single-cell genomics technologies and the growing number of bioinformatics techniques developed to use this data [@Zappia2017; @Saelens2019].
 Packages such as 'splatter' [@Zappia2017], which uses the gamma-poisson distribution, have been developed to model single-cell data.
-SERGIO [@Dibaeinia2019] and dyngen [@Cannoodt2020] build on thisby adding gene regulatory networks and multimodality respectively.
-These methods have been designed based on known or synthetic reaction states and added stochasticity to deterministic relationships.
-However, it is computationally-intensive to model these reactions at scale over iterations in benchmarking.
+SERGIO [@Dibaeinia2019] and dyngen [@Cannoodt2020] build on this by adding gene regulatory networks and multimodality respectively.
+These methods have been designed based on known deterministic relationships or synthetic reaction states, to which stochasticity is then added.
+However, it is computationally-intensive to model these reactions at scale or run many iterations for benchmarking.
-In some cases, it is only necessary to model the statistical variability and ``noise'' of RNA-Seq data to evaluate methods with multivariate correlation structures.
+In some cases, it is only necessary to model the statistical variability and "noise" of RNA-Seq data in order to evaluate methods in the presence of multivariate correlation structures.

 There is a need, therefore, for a systematic framework for statistical modelling and simulation of gene expression data derived from